Scouting report: San Diego returns after pushing UW men to the brink last year

 PLAYERS TO WATCH:

-— Sophomore guard Joey Calcaterra has connected on 38.7 percent of the 31 three-pointers he’s attempted and has made 12 of 25 over his last five games.
-Nearly half of his field goal attempts (31 out of 64) are behind the arc.
-He’s also made 85.2 percent of his free throws this season.
+— Sophomore guard Joey Calcaterra has connected on 38.7% of the 31 three-pointers he’s attempted and has made 12 of 25 over his last five games.
+Nearly half of his field-goal attempts (31 out of 64) are behind the arc.
+He’s also made 85.2% of his free throws this season.
 Calcaterra averaged just 2.8 points and 12.4 minutes as a reserve last who played in all 32 games last season.

 — Junior guard Braun Hartfield sat out last year after transferring from Youngstown State where he averaged 13.6 points, 4.3 rebounds, 2.6 assists and led the Horizon League with 54 steals as a sophomore in 2017-18.
-In the past two games, Hartfield is 2 of 16 shooting from the floor.
-He was 0 for 4 – all 3-pointers – in his last outing and finished with just three points in 38 minutes.
+In the past two games, Hartfield is 2-of-16 shooting from the floor.
+He was 0 for 4 – all three-pointers – in his last outing and finished with just three points in 38 minutes.

 OVERVIEW:

-— San Diego lost four starters (Isaiah Pineiro, Isaiah Wright, Olin Carter III and Tyler Williams) and must replace 72 percent of its scoring and 56 percent of its rebounding.
+— San Diego lost four starters (Isaiah Pineiro, Isaiah Wright, Olin Carter III and Tyler Williams) and must replace 72% of its scoring and 56% of its rebounding.

 — USD’s only returning starter, Yauhen Massalski, who is out with an injured left ankle.
 He’s played one game this season and tallied 11 points in the season opener.